milselarch/hotel-booking/README.md

 ## Backend Setup Instructions:

 1) make sure that you provide the environment secret key, email + field hash keys and DB user password in the `.env` config file that should be located in `hotel_booking_django/.env`.
 For an example of how the backend .env config file should look like do refer to [hotel_booking_django/.env.example](https://github.com/milselarch/hotel-booking/blob/master/hotel_booking_django/.env.example)
 2) create a settings.py file in the `hotel_booking_django/` backend directory and modify it as needed.
 Copying over `hotel_booking_django/settings.example.py` into 	settings.py` should work right out of the box if you're using MySQL / MariaDB as the database for running this application.

+	- If the frontend is accessing the backend using a non-localhost IP / a domain name / using a custom a port number, then you will have to add the custom IP / domain name / custom port to the `ALLOWED_HOSTS` list in `settings.py` as well.
+See the default list of allowed backend hosts in settings.example.py to get an idea of the expected format required for whitelisting custom backend endpoint IPs / domains.

 3) To run the backend code, go to "hotel_booking_django" and run `python manage.py runserver`
 (requires db install instructions and `python manage.py migrate` to have been run already, and for backend .env config file to be setup, and for a settings.py to have been setup already for the django backend application)